-As of April 30, 2016, actual revenues were \$432,925 more than budget projections.
-As noted above, actual expenditures were \$584,915 less than the approved budget.
+As of April 30, 2017, actual revenues were \$63,601 more than budget projections.
+Actual expenditures were \$207,006 less than the approved budget.
 The reason for this was referenced above.
-As a result of better than planned financial performance, the General Fund experienced an increase in fund balance of \$600,365, including transfers in of \$200,000 from the Motor Fuel Tax Fund to assist in the continuing road program.
+The General Fund experienced a decrease in fund balance of \$10,038, including transfers in of \$190,000 from the Motor Fuel Tax Fund to assist in the continuing road program.
+This decrease accounts for the use of \$475,000 of the FY 2016 financial surplus for additional road and drainage projects.

-The Village did not revise the total annual operating budget or Appropriation Ordinance during the year.
-A schedule showing actual expenditures compared to budget is presented as supplemental data later in this financial report.
+The Village did not revise the total annual operating budget during the year.
+A schedule showing actual expenditures compared to budget is presented as supplementary information later in this financial report.